hack-technicolor/hack-technicolor/docs/Unlock.md

 You can determine if you device has EasyMesh installed by checking for the existence of either `/etc/config/multiap` (for EasyMesh R1 devices) or `/etc/config/mesh_broker` (for EasyMesh R2 devices).

-Because the Smart Modem itself can act as an agent, [these scripts](https://github.com/seud0nym/tch-gui-unhide/tree/master/wifi-booster#readme) configure a Telstra Smart Modem to act as an EasyMesh agent to a Telstra Smart Modem controller using Ethernet back-haul.
+Because the Smart Modem itself can act as an agent, [these scripts](https://github.com/seud0nym/tch-gui-unhide/tree/master/supplemental/wifi-booster#readme) configure a Telstra Smart Modem (Gen 1 and 2 only) to act as an EasyMesh agent to a Telstra Smart Modem (Gen 1 and 2 only) controller using Ethernet back-haul.
 Note that it is not possible at this time to configure Wi-Fi back-haul, as these devices do not have the software to configure the Wi-Fi to act in station mode to connect wirelessly to the controller, so only direct ethernet connection (or Ethernet-over-Power adapters) are possible.

 ## Unlock Web GUI Tiles